Yesterday I failed.

 I get present - Once I get to the present without dwelling in the past, and with a potential plan for the future, I can be present.
 I can congratulate myself and other competitors and actually mean it.

 Failing still blows.
 It blows hard and it still hurts.
-I just also know there are better ways to do it and there are even ways to make it beneficial AND when you do that you can even be classy about it. aka not making a scene, kicking a chair, yelling at your parents, becoming a dick in a meeting, simply giving up....to name a few.
+I just also know there are better ways to do it and there are even ways to make it beneficial AND when you do that you can even be classy about it. aka not making a scene, kicking a chair, yelling at your parents, becoming a dick in a meeting, or simply giving up....to name a few.

-What I know I need to do now is to take all those lessons and my internal stages of sports failure and turn them in to internal stages of general failure which can be done in spandex AND anywhere else.
+What I know I need to do now is to take all those lessons and my internal stages of sports failure and turn them in to internal stages of general failure which can be done in sweat-crusted spandex AND anywhere else.